Contact Us

 Logan Broyles

 Logan is a 2023 graduate of Oberlin College with a degree in Economics.
 He earned an academic scholarship to Oberlin and spent his first three years of college as a student-athlete on the Yeomen Football Team.
-Logan’s other interests include lifting, reading and pursuing his personal trainer and nutrition coach certification.
-He is creating an Austrian Economics course for Learn Arena, a competitive online learning platform.
+Logan currently works as an Insurance Agent for State Farm.
+In 2023, he created an Austrian Economics course for Learn Arena, a competitive online learning platform.
+Logan’s interests include lifting, reading and pursuing his personal trainer and nutrition coach certification.
+He also started Chess Club at Tyler’s Redemption Place in January and helps run the group every Saturday at the RCO.

 Logan has been passionate about the mission of Hope United since its inception.
 Losing his cousin Tyler to the disease of addiction significantly impacted his life.
 It inspired him to do more to help others affected by addiction.